dcl-docs/dcl-docs-website/content/home/project-example.md

 direct_to = "https://github.com/dcl-docs/project-example"
 +++

-A workflow for projects done in RStudio
+A data science project workflow using RStudio and Make